How To Make Fake Blood

 How to make fake or stage blood by Lars from Makeup-FX - Sweden

 You will be surprised when I tell you how simple it is to make a very realistic stage and film blood.
+Links to purchase the products also included.

 98% Sorbitol (liquid) - You can use either start with our powdered or liquid versions.